Puppy Teething: Managing Chewing And Biting

 Mimicking their mother's behavior

 Puppies learn a lot from their mothers, and mimicking their behavior is no exception.
-When they were still with their littermates and mother, they would often engage in gentle biting or mouthing as a form of or during nursing.
-This behavior helps facilitate and communication.
+When they were still with their littermates and mother, they would often engage in gentle biting or mouthing as a form of play or during nursing.
+This behavior helps facilitate bonding and communication.
 It is essential to teach them appropriate bite inhibition and redirect their biting behavior to suitable chew toys.

 Providing Appropriate Chew Toys